One Hundred Years of Solitude: Plot

 The railroad comes to Macondo, bringing in new technology and many foreign settlers.
 An American fruit company establishes a banana plantation outside the town, and builds its own segregated village across the river.
 This ushers in a period of prosperity that ends in tragedy as the Colombian army massacres thousands of striking plantation workers, an incident based on the Banana Massacre of 1928.
 José Arcadio Segundo, the only survivor of the massacre, finds no evidence of the massacre, and the surviving townspeople deny or refuse to believe it happened.

-By the novel's end, Macondo has fallen into a decrepit and near-abandoned state, with the only remaining Buendías being Amaranta Úrsula and her nephew Aureliano, whose parentage is hidden by his grandmother Fernanda, and he and Amaranta Úrsula unknowingly begin an incestuous relationship.
+By the novel's end, Macondo has fallen into a decrepit and near-abandoned state, with the only remaining Buendías being Amaranta Úrsula and her nephew Aureliano, whose parentage is hidden by his grandmother Fernanda; he and Amaranta Úrsula unknowingly begin an incestuous relationship.
 They have a child who bears the tail of a pig, fulfilling the lifelong fear of the long-dead matriarch Úrsula.
 Amaranta Úrsula dies in childbirth and the child is devoured by ants, leaving Aureliano as the last member of the family.
 He decodes an encryption Melquíades had left behind in a manuscript generations ago.
-The secret message informs the recipient of every fortune and misfortune that the Buendía family's generations lived through.
+The manuscript reveals every fortune and misfortune that the Buendía family's generations lived through.
 As Aureliano reads the manuscript, he feels a windstorm starting around him, and he reads in the document that the Buendía family is doomed to be wiped from the face of the Earth because of it.
 In the last sentence of the book, the narrator describes Aureliano reading this last line just as the entire town of Macondo is scoured from existence.